stanford-cs348k/camera_asst/README.md

 __Merging (Section 5 in the HDR+ paper):__

 The merging algorithm in the HDR+ paper uses an advanced noise model and operates in the frequency domain.
-We encourage you to implement the merging step in whichever way you choose, but below we provide a sketch of a bbasic implementation which will produce decent results:
+We encourage you to implement the merging step in whichever way you choose, but below we provide a sketch of a basic implementation which will produce decent results:
 1. For overlapping tiles in the reference image (Our reference uses tiles of size 16 with stride 8):
 2. For each neighboring image, use the alignment offset to find the tile to merge.
 3. Compute a merging weight for the tile from step 2 by comparing that tile to the reference image tile.
 In our implementation, we use the distance metric from the alignment step to compute an initial weight and then clamp all values below some minimum to 1 (full weight) and all values above some maximum distance to 0 (no weight) in order to throw out bad tile alignments which would blur the image if merged.